Fact: A clean bathroom looks bigger, more inviting and is of course much more hygienic.

 3. Wall mount as much as you can

 Tired of unsightly cleaning products clogging up the space under your sink?
-Go fresh and clean this spring with House of Home's natural all-purpose cleaning spray recipe.
-Soon you're bathroom will shine and sparkle like new, just in time for spring!
+Go fresh, healthy and clean with the Bathroom Biz's natural all-purpose cleaning spray recipe.
+Soon you're bathroom will shine and sparkle like new!

 DIY Multipurpose Bathroom Cleaner